Customer Loyalty Means Sticking Around When It Isn’t Easy, Rejecting Competition, and Believing in a Transcendental Customer-Company Relationship

 - Earn a reputation for being consistent and reliable

 - Be flexible

 There is no shortcut to earning customers that trust a company.
 Customer loyalty is built on trust and there are three must-haves for building customer trust and loyalty.
 A company has to be worthy of that trust—by building positive, genuine relationships and experiences with customers.

 The Top 9 Ways to Increase Customer Loyalty

 Fostering true loyalty and engagement with customers starts at a basic level.
 These nine principles will guide you in your efforts to create greater customer loyalty and engagement within your organisation.
 Creating customer loyalty is one of the most critical ways to retain more of your customers and grow your business faster.
 It can also be a powerful competitive edge.

 How Do You Measure Customer Loyalty?

 There are many ways to measure customer loyalty.
 From using the Net Promoter Score (NPS) and Customer Effort Score (CES) to analyzing customer retention and negative churn.
-Here are few other ways to that loyalty can be discerned:
+Here are a few other ways that customer loyalty can be discerned:

 - Upselling Ratio-How many people who’ve bought multiple products vs those who’ve only bought one.